-The initial plan is developed as part of the waiver Waiver program application process and updated at least annually, or more frequently when there are changes to the participant's circumstances or services.
+The initial plan is developed as part of the Waiver program application process and updated at least annually, or more frequently when there are changes to the participant's circumstances or services.

-The CCS contacts the individual, and his or her legal or authorized representative(s), to obtain the individual's preferences for the best time and location of the planning meeting.
-Meetings may be held at the individual's home, job, a community site, day program, or wherever he or she feels most comfortable reviewing and discussing his or her plan.
+The CCS contacts the individual, and their legal guardian or authorized representative(s) (if applicable), to obtain the individual's preferences for the best time and location of the planning meeting.
+Meetings may be held at the individual's home, job, a community site, day program, or wherever they feel most comfortable reviewing and discussing their plan.